“The Soul of Seattle!”

 Why the Central District?

 The Central District has been the heart of African American life in Seattle and the northwest since 1882 when William Grose built his home on 12 acres of land he purchased from Henry Yesler.
-Recently migrated Africans have made the Central District home to myriad businesses, cultural institutions and houses of worship.
+Housing covenants, red lining and other discriminatory policies and practices forced African Americans to plant roots and grow in the Central District.
+Recently migrated Africans have also made the Central District home to myriad businesses, cultural institutions and houses of worship adding new layers of cultural flavors.